louisedawn/ITAM_System_OpenAccess/README.md

-# Flask Inventory Managment for Open Access IT Assets Management
+# Flask Inventory Application for Open Access IT Assets Management

 ## IT Asset Management System